greymd/tmux-xpanes/README.md

 ### [Normal mode1] Outside of tmux session

-When the tmux is not open and `xpanes` is executed on the normal terminal, the command's behavior is as follows:
+When the tmux is not open and `xpanes` is executed on the normal terminal, the `xpanes`'s behavior is as follows:

- - The command newly creates a tmux session and new window on the session.
+ - It newly creates a tmux session and new window on the session.
  - In addition, it separates the window into multiple panes.
  - Finally, the session will be attached.